Theoretical Foundations of Conformal Prediction

 Finally, to complete this section, we prove Proposition~\ref{prop:weighted-exchangeability}.

-\begin{proof}[Proof of Proposition~\ref{prop:weighted-exchangeability}] In this proof, we will use the following two facts, which are measure theoretic in nature, and we state without proof.
+\begin{proof}[Proof of Proposition~\ref{prop:weighted-exchangeability}] In this proof, we will use the following two facts, which are measure-theoretic in nature, and we state without proof.
 The first is that proving the desired statement is equivalent to verifying that, for all (measurable) sets $A$ and $B$, it holds that